bytedance/Protenix-Dock/README.md

 For more information about the implementation and the performance of Protenix-Dock, see our [technical report](ProtenixDock_Technical_Report.pdf).

+🔍 Protenix-Dock is a classical protein-ligand docking method designed for rigid docking tasks.
+For our deep learning complex structure prediction model, see [Protenix](https://github.com/bytedance/Protenix).

 ## Features

 ✨ Advanced docking conformation sampling.